 In general, there are very few sutures in liposuction procedures.
 These usually come out within the first week.
 You may be given absorbable sutures that do not need to come out.

 We like to see our patients frequently after surgery.
 You are seen by the Doctor or nurse within 2-3 days of your surgery.
-The normal postoperative routine is: 1 week, 1 month, 3 months.
-6 months, and 12 months.
-Of course, if there is a need, you may be seen more often often.
+The normal postoperative routine is 1 week, 1 month, 3 months, 6 months, and 12 months.
+Of course, if there is a need, you may be seen more often.
 After the first year, we encourage our patients to come in for routine follow-up visits every 3-5 years.

 You can pay for Virginia liposuction surgery by certified check, credit card, or cash.
 Payment for cosmetic surgery is expected prior to any procedure.
 If you are scheduled for surgery several weeks in advance, you may pay by personal check.

 Yes.
-However, these scars are very small (about 1/8th of an inch) and are usually hidden in areas that you would not normally see ( e.g., belly button or pubic hair area).
-Each area of liposuction will generally have 1 or 2 small scars.
+However, these scars are very small (about 1/8th of an inch) and are usually hidden in areas that you would not normally see (e.g., belly button or pubic hair area).
+Each area of liposuction will generally have 1-2 small scars.
 After several months, these scars fade and are hardly visible.

-If you are just having a small area treated, and this can be performed in the office, then you will be awake.
-However, if you are receiving liposuction in a larger area, or are having multiple areas treated, you will most likely have the procedure performed in an outpatient facility while under general anesthesia.
+If you are just having a small area treated, which can be performed in the office, then you will be awake.
+However, if you are receiving liposuction in a larger area or are having multiple areas treated, you will most likely have the procedure performed in an outpatient facility while under general anesthesia.

 Yes.
 In all cosmetic and reconstructive cases, medical photos are taken.
 Photographs are mandatory.
 This is the only way for us to compare your status before the procedure to your results.
 Photographs in plastic surgery serve much the same role that x-rays serve for orthopedic surgery.

 Dr. Marefat and the staff at Metropolitan Plastic Surgery would be happy to help you set up a private consultation to discuss liposuction / tumescent liposuction in Virginia.
-Schedule an appointment online or call one of our locations, our Arlington, Virginia office at 703-516-7600 or our Woodbridge, Virginia office at 703-560-9583.
+Schedule an appointment online or call one of our locations at 703-516-7600 (Arlington area) or at 703-560-9583 (Woodbridge).

 Dr. Marefat offers a number of financial assistance programs and payment programs to cover the cost of liposuction / tumescent liposuction in Virginia.
-Please visit the Patient Financing section of our website for more details or ask the staff at Metropolitan Plastic Surgery about these options so you can get started with liposuction / tumescent liposuction in Virginia today.
+Please visit the patient financing section of our website for more details or ask the staff at Metropolitan Plastic Surgery about these options so that you can get started with liposuction / tumescent liposuction in Virginia today.